slry/cas-setup/README.md

 ```
 If the user requires password authentication, add the `-kK` flag (it will prompt for the password of the user and then for the password to use sudo).

-Note: the server's key fingerprint should already be on the Ansible host.
+Note: the server key fingerprint should already be on the Ansible host.